-If you wish to install SLIPs on interior…CLICK HERE
+If you wish to install SLIPs on the interior…CLICK HERE

 Do You Have The Skills?

-Woodworking and technical skills are needed to successfully take on this project.
+Woodworking and technical skills are needed to take on this project successfully.
 Installing SLIPs on a fixed window is rather easy.
-Installing SLIPs on a single hung or double hung window is a lot more complex and takes much more steps.
+Installing SLIPs on a single-hung or double-hung window is a lot more complex and takes much more steps.

 Fixed windows– Installing a SLIP™ on a fixed window in a simple job and involves cleaning and prepping the window before applying the

 Operating Casement Windows (including french casements, awning, hopper)- If Weatherstripping is not needed, this will be similar to the fixed window install.
 We recommend weatherstripping to benefit the whole SLIP system by using our provided kerf in weatherstripping.
 Doing this involves removing the sash, kerfing 4 sides of the operating window.
 The process may also involve measuring and planing the sides of the sash.

 Double/Single Hung Windows- These are the most complex and have the most steps for a successful installation.
 Installing this type of window requires the removal of the window sash and reassembling.
 Adjusting the counterbalance weight will also be needed to account for the additional weight on the sash; spring balances or ropes/weights can be used.
 Yes, you can use ropes!
 We offer balances when ordering the SLIP™ Kit because there are more unknown variables to calculate when using ropes.
 Also, shipping dense lead weights increase shipping costs dramatically.
 Here are a couple of things to account for when using ropes… CLICK HERE